becastil/becastil-data-prototype-2/README.md

 > **Strict validation:** headers are case-sensitive and order-sensitive.
 Percent values may include `%`, currency values may include `$` and commas, and Y/N flags are normalized automatically.
 > When the upload includes `Domestic Hospital Claims` and `Total Hospital Medical Claims`, the dashboard auto-calculates `Non Domestic Hospital Claims` as the difference so you never have to maintain that column manually.

-### Step 2: Enter Monthly Fees
+### Step 2: Configure Monthly Fees

 1. Navigate to `/dashboard/fees` (unlocked after Step 1)
-2. Enter fees for each month in the interactive grid:
-   - TPA Fee
-   - Network Fee
-   - Stop Loss Premium
-   - Other Fees
-3. Support for Excel paste (Ctrl+V) for bulk data entry
-4. Running totals calculated automatically
+2. Add each administrative fee, choose its rate basis, and enter the rate or annual amount from your invoices.
+3. The schedule auto-computes monthly totals using the employee and member counts supplied in your experience file.
+4. Override any month manually when invoices differ from the calculated amount, or add custom months for partial plan years.

+**Supported rate bases:**
+- Flat monthly amount
+- Per employee per month (PEPM)
+- Per member per month (PMPM)
+- Annual (even allocation across the active schedule)
+- Custom/manual entry (enter the monthly amount directly)

 ### Step 3: Review Summary Table